cristianglezm/EvoGarden/README.md

 -   **Consumption**: Nutrients provide an area-of-effect heal.
 A nutrient will instantly heal all flowers in a 3x3 area around it (the flower on its own cell and all 8 neighbors) before being consumed and removed from the simulation.
 -   **Decay**: Unused nutrients have a limited lifespan and will disappear after a set number of ticks.
 This creates a dynamic resource cycle: predators consume prey -> deaths create nutrients -> nutrients heal flowers -> healthy flowers support more prey -> more prey supports more predators.
 This feedback loop drives natural selection, favoring flowers with genomes that are best adapted to the current resource and predator levels.

+### Ecosystem Balance & Dynamic Population Control
+The garden is more than just a collection of actors; it's a self-regulating system.
+The simulation engine actively monitors population trends to prevent ecological collapse.
+-   **Insect Booms**: If the insect population grows too rapidly, the simulation will dynamically spawn a new **bird** to increase predation pressure and bring the numbers back in check.
+-   **Insect Crashes & Apex Predators**: If the insect population begins to crash—often a sign of over-predation by too many birds—the simulation intervenes by spawning an **eagle**.
+This apex predator hunts a single bird and then leaves, acting as a natural check on the predator population itself.
+-   This dynamic control system creates a more realistic, multi-layered food web where populations ebb and flow in response to one another, leading to more complex and unpredictable emergent behavior.

 ## 🧬 The Genetics Engine: `@cristianglezm/flower-evolver-wasm`